0xeremus/cryptotop/README.md

 # Cryptotop.

-A service top for any bratty crypto problem near you.
+A service top for any bossy crypto problem near you.

 ## Functionality